Nil rate band

 Thresholds in previous years can be found at inheritance tax thresholds and interest rates.

-Every individual is entitled to a NRB regardless of their domicile or residence status.
+Every individual is entitled to a NRB regardless of their residence status.

 Continue reading the full document